ianmacomber/HomeDepotKaggle/README.md

 In this competition, Home Depot is asking Kagglers to help them improve their customers' shopping experience by developing a model that can accurately predict the relevance of search results.

+## My Scripts

+* `summary.py` - Summary of the data sets.

 ## File Descriptions

 These files can be found through the website and are stored in a `/Data` folder that is not committed to git.

 * `train.csv` - the training set, contains products, searches, and relevance scores.
+(74067, 5)
 * `test.csv` - the test set, contains products and searches.
 You must predict the relevance for these pairs.
+(166693, 4)
 * `product_descriptions.csv` - contains a text description of each product.
 You may join this table to the training or test set via the product\_uid.
+(124428, 2)
 * `attributes.csv` - provides extended information about a subset of the products (typically representing detailed technical specifications).
 Not every product will have attributes.
+(2044803, 3)
 * `sample_submission.csv` - a file showing the correct submission format.
 * `relevance_instructions.docx` - the instructions provided to human rates.